apache/apisix-website/blog/en/blog/2021/06/21/use-Java-to-write-Apache-APISIX-plugins.md

 - Apache APISIX
 - Java
 - plugin
-description: The cloud native API Gateway Apache APISIX already supports Java to write plug-ins.
-Users can not only write plug-ins in Java language, but also integrate into the Spring Cloud ecosystem.
+description: The cloud native API Gateway Apache APISIX already supports Java to write plugins.
+Users can not only write plugins in Java language, but also integrate into the Spring Cloud ecosystem.
 tags: [Case Studies]
 ---